codyzu/cpinfo19-site/m5/react-weather.md

    ![react dev tools](images/dev-tools-react-components.jpg)

-#### Question 7.1: Inside the react dev tools, what happens if you change the property `name` the App component?
+#### Question 7.1: Inside the react dev tools, what happens if you change the property `name` in the App component?

 ## 8 Add search and forecast components